Scthe/scthe.github.io/content/blog/2015-08-19-neural-networks-implementation-tips/2015-08-23-neural-networks-implementation-tips.md

 ### Separate parameters from hyperparameters

 While not critical, in my opinion this step is quite important.
 Every change to hyperparameters directly affects parameters that You will receive, so –including backup- You will probably have quite a lot of files.
 Efficiently managing data is a skill on it's own.
-This will come hand if You decide to create [separate schedule script](#useful-scripts).
+This will come hand if You decide to create <CrossPostLink paragraph="Useful scripts">separate schedule script</CrossPostLink>.